Old-fashioned holiday cottage covered in climbing plants.

 Bag a bargain in Blighty, including Sunday stays and uni digs

-A worldwide institution, TripAdvisor* lists detailed reviews and customer ratings for more than 10,000 hotels across the UK.
+- Check TripAdvisor for what others have said.
+A worldwide institution, TripAdvisor lists detailed reviews and customer ratings for hotels (as well as other types of accommodation) across the UK.

 Generally, the reviews are from past guests and as well as giving objective feedback, they can be a useful source of insider info, eg, telling you the best room to stay in.
 However, always remember anyone can pen a review.
 Some hoteliers sign up and post glowing reports of their own hotels.